sailams/Apache-Access-Log/README.md

 To start the application server (express), issue the below command in the terminal
 $node home.js (add & in the end to run the process in backend)

+### URL Endpoints for retrieving the Metrics

+1) http://localhost:8010/api/logs/request_count --> Retrieves Client IP and Request count from MongoDB
+2) http://localhost:8010/api/logs/status_count  --> Retrieves Status code and associated count from MongoDB
+3) http://localhost:8010/api/logs/pathresources --> Retrieves first and last path of the Request URI from MongoDB
+4) http://localhost:8010/api/logs/highestreqhour --> Retrieves the highest request count hour and the count
+5) http://localhost:8010/api/logs/highestbyteshour --> Retrieves the highest bytes received hour and the total

 ### Todos

- - Develop ETL engine (Node.JS) to process logs efficiently at near real time (Seen the issue of previous data getting processed in subsequent requests)
+ - Develop ETL engine (Node.JS) to process logs efficiently at near real time
  - Security features for HTTP endpoints including APIs for fetching MongoDB information
  - MORE Testing

+### OPEN ISSUE
+Seen an issue with ETL engine sending HTTP Post to MongoDB i.e ETL engine processing old data in subsequent HTTP Post request to MongoDB hence it delays ingestion to MongoDB.
+Needs further investigation.

 **Free Software!**